synthara/rv2/doc/02_user/integration.rst

 The main module is named ``cve2_top`` and can be found in ``cve2_top.sv``.
 Note that the core logic is split-out from the register file and RAMs under ``cve2_top``.
-This is to facilitate a dual-core lockstep implementation (see :ref:`security`).

 Below, the instantiation template is given and the parameters and interfaces are described.